N0tA1dan/Krypton/README.md

 Q: What can Krypton encrypt?

-A: Krypton can only encrypt ASCII encoded characters.
+A: Krypton can only encrypt UTF-8 encoded characters.
 Anything else wont work.

 Q: What is symmetrical encryption?